 THE PIRATE – I found this cheerful looking place and took a chance on the chicken quesadillas.

 CHICKEN QUESADILLAS – They were as good as any I’ve had back in San Diego so I got a second order.

 MY NEMESIS – There is a mosque near to my hotel and I have to contend with being woken up by their goddamned call to prayer at 5 AM.
-Seriously, I don’t go to their houses with a sack full of cats and beat on it in the middle of the night so why do they have to disturb me with their insufferable caterwauling five times a day.
+Seriously, I don’t go to their houses with a sack full of cats and beat on them in the middle of the night so why do they have to disturb me with their insufferable caterwauling five times a day.
 Can’t they just get a special call to prayer alarm clock and leave me out of it?
 There are even cheap wristwatches on which you can set multiple alarms.
 It’s like having a bad neighbor who plays their shitty music too loud all day and all hours of the night.